alfbenpa/pseudomonas_pangenome/README.md

   domain_analysis.ods:  similar to previous file but in libreoffice spreadsheet format

-Any additional request at:  abenitez@iata.csic.es
+Any additional request at:  abenitez@iata.csic.es.